MUTOR-2/ScienceOfMusic/_units/02/index.md

 "The ear", for our purposes, is not just what sticks out on each side of your head.
 Although the visible part of the ear, also known as the pinna, constitutes the outer ear and plays an important role in hearing, The ear also includes the middle, and inner ear, each of which has structures specialized for their functions.
 The middle ear has a series of ossicles, or tiny bones which conduct and amplify the sound signal.
 The inner ear is of vital importance to hearing as it includes the Cochlea, perhaps the most important structure in the auditory periphery, which transduces sound signals into nerve impulses.

 {% include img-figure url="./anatomy_ear.png" description="The Ear" %}
-(Adapted from: Rossing et al, 2001)
+(Image by Janina Luckow.
+Adapted from: Rossing et al, 2001)
 {% comment %} Overview of the ear, showing the outer, middle, and inner ear.  {% endcomment %}
 {% comment %} I think one of this pictures doesn't correspond to the one Pyiche wanted to show.
 I kept both anyway. {% endcomment%}